Radio New Zealand: RNZ National

-RNZ National, formerly National Radio, is RNZ's independent news and current affairs platform and offers both its own on-air and online services and those from third party services.
-It includes the news and current affairs programmes Morning Report, Midday Report and Checkpoint as well as having news bulletins every hour.
-Its news service has specialist correspondents, overseas correspondents, reporters and a network of regional reporters.
-Magazine programmes include a broad range of contributors, interviews, music pieces and dramas, with reports and regular features in English and Māori.
-The network provides coverage of business, science, politics, philosophy, religion, rural affairs, sports and other topics.
+RNZ National, formerly National Radio, is RNZ's independent news and current affairs platform, and offers both its own on-air and online services and those from third party services.
+It includes the news and current affairs programmes Morning Report (which began on 1 April 1975), Midday Report, and Checkpoint, as well as having news bulletins every hour.
+Its news service has specialist correspondents, overseas correspondents, reporters, and a network of regional reporters.
+Magazine programmes include a broad range of contributors, interviews, music pieces, and dramas, with reports and regular features in English and Māori.
+The network provides coverage of business, science, politics, philosophy, religion, rural affairs, sports, and other topics.

-RNZ National broadcasts in AM and FM via mono terrestrial transmitters based around New Zealand and the Optus satellite.
+RNZ National broadcasts on AM and FM via mono terrestrial transmitters based around New Zealand and the Optus satellite.
 It is also available on Sky Digital TV channel 421, Freeview satellite channel 50, and is available in stereo on the terrestrial Freeview HD service.